Pseudo-octave: Stretched octave

 Octave stretching is less apparent on large pianos which have longer strings and hence less curvature for a given displacement; that is one reason why orchestras go to the expense of using very long concert grand pianos rather than shorter, less expensive baby grand, upright, or spinet pianos.
-Another reason is that long strings under high tension can store more acoustic energy than can short strings, giving larger instruments more loudness and better sustain than similar, smaller instruments.
+(Another reason is that long strings under high tension can store more acoustic energy than can short strings, making larger instruments louder (hence making a single piano better able to be perceived over the volume of an entire orchestra) and giving them longer sustain than similar, smaller instruments.)